AgoraIO/agora_doc_source/markdown/Real-time-Messaging/token007/token_server_rtm_en.md

 ### RTM Token expiration

-An RTM token is valid for 24 hours.

-When the RTM SDK is in the `CONNECTION_STATE_CONNECTED` state, the user remains online even if the RTM token expires.
-If a user logs in with an expired RTM token, the RTM SDK returns the `LOGIN_ERR_TOKEN_EXPIRED` error.

-The RTM SDK triggers the `onTokenExpired` callback only when an RTM token expires and the RTM SDK is in the `CONNECTION_STATE_RECONNECTING` state.
-The callback is triggered only once.
+AccessToken2 allows you to specify the validity period of an RTM token in seconds based on your business requirements.
+The validity period can be a maximum of 24 hours.

+When a token is about to expire in 30 seconds, the RTM SDK triggers the `onTokenPrivilegeWillExpire` callback.
 Upon receiving this callback, you can generate a new RTM token on your app server, and call `renewToken` to pass the new RTM token to the SDK.

+When an RTM token expires, the subsequent logic varies depending on the connection state of the SDK:

+- If the RTM SDK is in the `CONNECTION_STATE_CONNECTED` state, users receive the `onTokenExpired` callback and the `onConnectionStateChanged` callback caused by `CONNECTION_CHANGE_REASON_TOKEN_EXPIRED (9)`, notifying that the connection state of the SDK switches to `CONNECTION_STATE_ABORTED`.
+In this case, users need to log in again via the `login` method.
+- If the RTM SDK is in the `CONNECTION_STATE_RECONNECTING` state, users will receive the `onTokenExpired` callback when the network reconnects.
+In this case, users need to renew the token via the `renewToken` method.

-<div class="alert note">Although you can use the <code>onTokenExpired</code> callback to handle token expiration conditions, Agora recommends that you regularly renew the Token (such as every hour) to keep the token valid.</div>
+<div class="alert note">Although you can use the <code>onTokenPrivilegeWillExpire</code> and <code>onTokenExpired</code> callbacks to handle token expiration conditions, Agora recommends that you regularly renew the Token (such as every hour) to keep the token valid.</div>

-<div class="alert info">The names of methods, callbacks, and enums mentioned above only applies to C++.
+<div class="alert info">The names of methods, callbacks, and enums mentioned in the above section only applies to C++.
 Refer to the API documentation for names in other platforms.</div>